SmartBear/ready-api-plugins/ready-api-plugin-archetype/README.md

 mvn install
 ```

 This will generate a plugin jar file in the target folder of your project.
-If you want to install the plugin in SoapUI
+If you want to install the plugin in Ready!
+API
-simply open the open the Plugin Manager in SoapUI and choose to load a plugin from file (if you get a complaint about
-the version being invalid go into the generate PluginConfig class and change the version attribute of the PluginConfiguration
-annotation to a valid value, for example "1.0.0" - and rebuild the plugin).
+simply open the open the Plugin Manager from the main toolbar and choose to load a plugin from file (if you get a complaint about the version being invalid go into the generate PluginConfig class and change the version attribute of the PluginConfiguration sannotation to a valid value, for example "1.0.0" - and rebuild the plugin).

 Good Luck!